-Before birth, doctors may use a measurement called CVR to help tell whether your baby is at low risk or high risk for heart failure (hydrops).
-CVR stands for CCAM volume-to-head-circumference ratio.
+Before your baby’s birth, doctors may use a measurement called CVR to help tell whether your baby is at low risk or high risk for heart failure and hydrops.
+CVR stands for CCAM volume–to–head circumference ratio.
 To get the CVR, the doctor divides the size (volume) of the CCAM by the size (circumference) of your baby’s head.
 A CVR of 1.6 or greater means higher risk.

 If your baby has a PS, doctors may use a genetic test (fetal karyotyping) before birth to check for problems with your baby’s chromosomes.

 Some lung malformations, mainly small ones, have no effects at all.
 They may be found for the first time later in life when your child has an X-ray for some other reason.